paf31/stack-safety-for-free/index.markdown

 ## Stack Safety for Free

-[Uustalu] defines the _free completely-iterative monad transformer_.
+@Partiality defines the _free completely-iterative monad transformer_.
 In Haskell, it might be defined as:

 ~~~ {.haskell}
 newtype IterT m a = IterT { runIterT :: m (Either (IterT f m a) a) }